Iran's isolated banks may have slow, painful return to global system

 “All these features indicate Islamic banking in Iran (is) significantly different from the basic features of Islamic banking in other regions of the world,” the study found.

-While the standards of the Bahrain-based Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) are widely followed around the world, they are not enforced in Iran.
+While the standards of the Bahrain-based Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) are widely followed around the world, they are not enforced in Iran.

 Trading of Islamic bonds using the salam format, a deferred sale contract, was disallowed by AAOIFI in 2007, for example.
 But in Iran’s debt market, salam is a common form of sukuk.